31 Ways You Messed Up Your Metabolism Today

 Northwestern University scientists have suggested that getting out and about in the early morning sunlight could help to regulate your circadian rhythm.
 That controls the many functions your body performs, including how much and well you sleep, how much you eat, and how much energy you burn.
 Try stepping outside for a jog or walk first thing in the a.m.
 Studies have shown that people who are up-and-at-'em first thing have a lower BMI compared to those who take their sunshine later in the day.

 A Canadian study has found that chemicals in pesticides called organochlorines can mess with your body's energy-burning process and make it more difficult to lose weight.
 The researchers found that dieters who ate the most toxins experienced a greater-than-normal dip in metabolism and had a harder time losing weight.
 Dr. Whitney S. Goldner of the University of Nebraska Medical Center has noted that there is growing evidence for a link between exposure to pesticides and thyroid problems.
-Your move is to buy organic fruits and veggies whenever possible—and to also check out the 10 Signs Your Thyroid Is Sluggish.
+Your move is to buy organic fruits and veggies whenever possible.

 Studies have shown that mice that have had sustained exposure to chemical preservatives develop significant abdominal weight gain, early insulin resistance, and type 2 diabetes.
 Limiting your exposure to dietary toxins, sugars, refined carbohydrates and processed foods will help keep your metabolism revved.
 Eat clean, starting with these essential 29 Best-Ever Proteins for Weight Loss!